-We may rely on licenses for new technology, which may affect our continued operations with respect thereto.
+We may need to rely on licenses for new technology, and any inability to obtain licenses or integrate those licenses could have a material adverse effect on our continued operations.

-As we develop our technology, we may need to license additional technologies to optimize the performance of our products.
+As we develop our technology, we may need to license additional technologies to optimize the performance of our products and/or to develop new products.
 We may not be able to license these technologies on commercially reasonable terms or at all.
 In addition, we may fail to successfully integrate any licensed technology into our proposed products.
 Our inability to obtain any necessary licenses could delay our product development and testing until alternative technologies can be identified, licensed and integrated.
 The inability to obtain any necessary third-party licenses could cause us to abandon a particular development path, which could seriously harm our business, financial position and results of our operations.